 - John 17.3

-A certain amount of confusion exists among the followers of Christ these days as to the nature of eternal life.
-Every believer agrees eternal life is a good thing, but just what eternal life consists of is not alike clear to all.
+A certain amount of confusion exists among the followers of Christ as to the nature of eternal life.
+Every believer agrees eternal life is a good thing, but just what eternal life consists of is not clear to all alike.

-Others would say it’s that glorious sense of having the burden of guilt lifted off their backs, together with the knowledge they are forgiven.
+Others would say eternal life is that glorious sense of having the burden of guilt lifted off their backs, together with the knowledge they are forgiven.
 Every day they can live guilt-free, knowing they are forgiven and loved.
+This, too, is an important aspect of eternal life, for Jesus has borne the wrath our sins deserve, and has removed them from us, as far as the east is from the west.
+What joy and rejoicing this aspect of eternal life gives us each day!

 Now each of these perspectives contains a measure of truth about eternal life; however in themselves, or even taken altogether, they mean almost nothing.
 That is, one might profess to be a believer in Jesus, and claim to have eternal life in one or another of these ways, and yet still not possess the true item.